Generalization analysis with deep ReLU networks for metric and similarity learning: Generalization analysis with deep ReLU networks

 By setting $\epsilon = 4C_\theta\delta^{\theta+1}$ and recall $a = \delta$, we get the desired results. \end{proof}

-\begin{remark} Theorem~\ref{approximation_error} implies that the approximation ability of $d_\calH$ becomes better if the capacity of the hypothesis space $\calH$ is larger.
-However, as the hypothesis space grows in size, the model may become overly flexible, which leads to increasing the estimation error.
-This means that there is a trade-off between the estimation and the approximation error.
-We will choose a proper hypothesis space to obtain the optimal excess generalization error rate (see Theorem~\ref{thm:excess}). \end{remark}
+\begin{remark} Theorem~\ref{approximation_error} implies that the approximation ability of \(d_{\calH}\) improves as the capacity of the hypothesis space \(\calH\) increases.
+However, as the hypothesis space becomes larger, the model may become overly flexible, leading to a larger estimation error.
+This indicates a trade-off between the approximation error and the estimation error.
+We will choose a proper hypothesis space to obtain the explicit excess generalization error rate (see Theorem~\ref{thm:excess}). \end{remark}

-To derive upper bounds of the estimation error, we utilize pseudo-dimension to measure the capacity of the hypothesis space.
-The pseudo-dimension is defined by the VC-dimension of the sub-graph set of the hypothesis space.
-A comprehensive definition of VC-dimension can be found in \cite{gyorfi, HDS,zhangTong_ml}. \begin{Def} Let $\F$ be a class of functions from $[0,1]^p$ to $\R$, and $\F^+:= \{(x,t)\in[0,1]^p\times\R: f(x) > t, f \in \F\}$ be the corresponding sub-graph set.
+To derive upper bounds for the estimation error, we measure the capacity of the hypothesis space by its pseudo-dimension.
+The pseudo-dimension is defined as the VC-dimension of the corresponding subgraph class.
+A comprehensive definition of VC-dimension can be found in \cite{gyorfi,HDS,zhangTong_ml}. \begin{definition} Let $\F$ be a class of functions from $[0,1]^p$ to $\R$, and $\F^+:= \{(x,t)\in[0,1]^p\times\R: f(x) > t, f \in \F\}$ be the corresponding sub-graph set.
 The pseudo-dimension $Pdim(\F)$ of $\F$ is defined as

 where $VC(\F^+)$ is the VC-dimension of $\F^+$.
-Furthermore, if $Pdim(\F) < \infty$, then we call $\F$ a VC-class. \end{Def} If we solely apply the uniform boundedness (first-order condition) of the hypothesis space, the estimation error bound is of the order $O(1/\sqrt{n})$ \cite{cao, ranking}, which is often quite loose.
-To derive a tighter upper bound of the estimation error, the variance condition (second-order condition) should be taken into consideration. \begin{Def} Let $\beta\in(0,1]$ and $M>0$, and $\F \subset L^2(\X\times\X, \rho\times\rho)$ is a function class with nonnegative first order moment, \ie for any $f\in\F$, $\bE[f] \ge 0$.
+Furthermore, if $Pdim(\F) < \infty$, then we call $\F$ a VC-class. \end{definition} If we solely apply the uniform boundedness (first-order condition) of the hypothesis space, the estimation error bound is of the order $O(1/\sqrt{n})$ \cite{cao, ranking}, which is often quite loose.
+To derive a tighter upper bound of the estimation error, the variance condition (second-order condition) should be taken into consideration. \begin{definition} Let $\beta\in(0,1]$ and $M>0$, and $\F \subset L^2(\X\times\X, \rho\times\rho)$ is a function class with nonnegative first order moment, \ie for any $f\in\F$, $\bE[f] \ge 0$.
 We say $\F$ has a variance-expectation bound with parameter pair $(\beta, M)$, if for any $f \in \F$,